-Eating/Drinking: It is best to let meals or snacks digest before coming to class.
+Eating/Drinking: Early morning practice is best on empty stomach.
+It is best to let meals or snacks digest before coming to class.
 After a meal, give yourself 2 hours before practicing yoga.
 After a snack, give yourself 1 hour.
-You may drink water during class as needed, but you may feel more comfortable if you hydrate prior to class.
+You may drink water during prior to class.

 What to wear: Wear comfortable, stretchy clothes that are not too loose.
 Choose appropriately based on how your clothing may respond to things like sweat, twisting, lying down, or bending forward.